Generated lower-valley Washington river scene representing the South Fork Snoqualmie River near North Bend, not an exact location photo

 Move to Garcia for colder upstream water or to the Middle Fork if you want a broader public-land mountain option.

-Check Washington fishing regulations and emergency changes before fishing because this basin’s open periods and trout handling rules are not static.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Washington fishing rules and emergency changes before fishing because this basin’s open periods and trout handling rules are not static.

 A practical town-side access anchor inside the broader parks network.